First Trimester Cervical Funneling: Rare Case Highlighted by Transvaginal Ultrasound

-Transvaginal ultrasound is the gold standard for cervical length screening.
-The patient’s bladder should be empty to avoid compressing the cervix or masking any funneling.
-In the case study below, you will see an uncommon finding of a funneled cervix in the first trimester.
+Transvaginal ultrasound remains the gold standard for cervical length screening.
+Clinicians should ensure the patient’s bladder is empty to avoid compressing the cervix or masking any funneling.
+In this case study, we present a rare first trimester cervical funneling finding, highlighting the importance of early detection for understanding preterm birth risk.

 Case Study